 Mining in Waihi has a history that spans three centuries after gold was first discovered in the 1800s.

-Our Waihi Operation in the North Island of New Zealand is an underground and open pit operation.
+Our Waihi Operation in the North Island of New Zealand is an underground operation.

 In early 2019 OceanaGold received consent to develop the Martha Underground.
-This project extends the life of the Waihi mine by at least ten years and gives our 350 staff and contractors, and the people of Waihi, an assurance that we plan to be here for the long-term.
+This project extends the life of the Waihi mine and gives our 350 staff and contractors, and the people of Waihi, an assurance that we plan to be here for the long-term.

 |Type||Underground and open pit|